CowboyCollective/CowboyCollective.github.io/music.md

 ---
 layout: thanks
-title: "How to Apply for $1,000 Reward"
+title: "How to Apply for the $1,000 Reward"
 ---
 In order to help promote the creation of cowboy art, and help support the aspiring cowboy artists out there that may not have the financial means to realize their visions otherwise, the Cowboy Collective is offering a $1,000 reward to anyone who wants to make a cowboy music video.
 Everyone is welcome to apply!
 It doesn't matter who you are, where you come from, or what your story is.